haxtra/kvstore-sqlite/README.md

 const kv = new KVStore(<superSqlite3Instance>, {
     table: 'kvstore'  // table to use for the store, default "kvstore" })
+// when running for the first time, create the table kv.createTable()
 ```

 ## API